-Indeed.
-God refers to Ezekiel as “son of man” over 90 times .
+Yes, God refers to Ezekiel as “son of man” over 90 times .
 This title might reflect the fact that Ezekiel is a mere mortal man in contrast to God’s own almighty power and majesty.
-The Jewish encyclopedia denies this and says;
+The Jewish encyclopedia writes:

 The term “ben adam” [or son of man] is merely a cumbersome but solemn and formal substitute for the personal pronoun, such substitution being due, perhaps, to the influence of Assyro-Babylonian usage.